Suspension, wheels and IP protection on electric scooters

 Coil spring (steel coil spring)

 The cheapest and most common type on budget and mid-range models.
-A steel spring (often with 35–80 mm of travel) works without a fluid damper, so it has soft progression but a noticeable rebound oscillation after a hit.
+A steel spring (usually short-travel — roughly 35–80 mm; a typical urban coil fork is around 40–50 mm) (EScooterNerds) works without a fluid damper, so it has soft progression but a noticeable rebound oscillation after a hit.

 Hydraulic / oil-spring (motorcycle-style)